antirez/freakwan/README.md

 ```

 Where `frag-num` is the number of the fragment, identifying its position
-among all the fragmnets, and `tot-frags` is the total number of
+among all the fragments, and `tot-frags` is the total number of
 fragments.
-The total length of the data is implicit, and is not direcly
+The total length of the data is implicit, and is not directly
 available.

 The receiver will accumulate (for a given maximum time) message fragments
 having the same Message ID field value.
 Once all the fragments are
-received, the origianl message is generated from the fragments, where the
+received, the original message is generated from the fragments, where the
 `Fragment` flag is cleared, the data sections of all the fragments are glued
 together (but discarding the last two bytes of each packet), and finally the
 message is passed for processing to the normal FreakWAN path inside the
 FreakWAN stack.
 The software should make sure that fragments don't accumulate
 forever in case some fragment is missing: after a given time, if no full
-reassembly was possible, fargments should expire and the memory should be
+reassembly was possible, fragments should expire and the memory should be
 freed.